 An online, peer-reviewed, open-access journal, JoSSR reflects the mission of TASSR to reach out to academic staff, administrators, and faculty working with diverse populations of students on college campuses.
 This publication is a vehicle for information and idea sharing to support and coordinate the collective effort to improve student success.
 Topic areas include, but are not limited to, the following: retention initiatives, learning support and/or developmental education, academic advising, effective teaching practices/techniques and curricula, student support services, special student populations, distance/online learning, student life, enrollment and administrative services, and current research/trends that advance the field of student success and retention.

 JoSSR is published annually in October.
-The deadline for submissions is April 1, 2016.
+The submission deadline is April 1, 2018.

 Types of Submissions